eliotshea/myTunes/README.md

 I consulted many resources to create this project, most notable are StackOverflow, the python and tkinter documentation, and the YouTube channel buildwithpython

+++HOW TO RUN++
+Step 1.
+  Use pip to install dependencies
+Step 2.
+  create empty songs.txt file if none exists
+Step 3.
+  >>>python main.py
+Step 4.
+  locate your favorite audio files and enjoy

+DEPENDENCIES:
+  pygame
+  mutagen